 And let’s add to that some even further complications.
 Some students have to take the SAT as a requirement and don’t care what score they get.
 Others, worse still, are forced to take it by parents who fear their children face a life of serving burgers and fries down the street if they don’t get a degree (although I hate to break their hearts, a B.A. doesn’t actually prevent a McJob).

 So just going by your SAT score vs. the national mean, you don’t really get a lot of helpful information.

 Sure, the national average would be important if you were in direct competition with your one-million-plus future college friends, but the truth is you aren’t.
 Some of those nice folks might be headed to a big state school in Ohio or California, while you may have a tiny liberal arts college in Podunk, North Carolina or upstate New York in mind.

-The only thing that counts is what students accepted to your dream schools are averaging.
+The only thing that counts is what score students accepted to your dream schools are averaging.
 It’s not always easy to hunt down that info, but do your best to get it.
-You can almost always find this information on your prospective school’s admission’s website, as we did here for Harvard’s average SAT scores and Yale’s average SAT scores.
-Then use that average as your metric.
-Never mind the universal average score.
+You can almost always find this information on your prospective school’s admission’s website.
+Then use that average as your metric, and aim for the 75th percentile.
+Nevermind the universal average score.

 Editor’s Note: This post was originally published in June, 2013 and has been updated for freshness, accuracy, and comprehensiveness.